seng371-2019/Project/README.md

 ## Part 5: Risks
 TODO: here we can outline risks involved with scope, time management, incorrect tools, general lack of knowledge on the application of these tools, etc.

+The largest risks that our group will face with this project is the overall scope and time managment.
+Since we are exploring new technologies, it is easy for our group to scope out a project which we will not be able to accomplish as the complexity is to great or the timeline is to short.
+We also put ourselves at risk of picking the wrong tools at the offset of the project, agian since we have little expirence with these technologies.
+Without a large understanding of the domain which we are working in, it is difficult to initally create a structure for the project as well as set up timelines and scope for tasks.

 ## Part 6: Tools Used
 Version Control: GitHub